Changes to this document since the Public Review are indicated by green changebars in the right margin, as illustrated by this text.

 This release continues the evolution of the Platform to ensure the broadest possible success of the core Java technology.
 It contains language preview features to provoke developer feedback based on real world use.

 This document directly specifies API features, enhancements, clarifications, and bug fixes.
 It also specifies features by reference to other Specifications which are revised in Maintenance Releases of existing JSRs.
-The specifications of these changes are contained in two accompanying documents: Annex 1 is the complete Java SE 12 API Specification and Annex 2 is an annotated API specification showing the exact differences relative to the Final Release of Java SE 11.
+The specifications of these changes are contained in two accompanying documents: Annex 1 is the complete Java SE 12 API Specification and Annex 2 is an annotated API specification showing the exact differences relative to Java SE 11.
 Informative background for these changes may be found in the list of approved Change Specification Requests for this release.
-Some of these Requests pertain to support for external standards (eras in the Japanese imperial calendar, currency symbols in Unicode, and industry-wide cryptographic algorithms) that is also found in Maintenance Release 1 of Java SE 11.

 This Specification includes the Java SE 12 Editions of The Java Language Specification and The Java Virtual Machine Specification in Annex 3.
 The Java SE 12 Editions contain all corrections and clarifications made since the Java SE 11 Editions, as well as additions for new features.